 Flash rust presents an obstacle to applying most forms of corrosion prevention.
 In order to apply traditional anti-corrosive coatings to carbon steel assets, companies usually have to first remove any flash rust from equipment surfaces.
 The costs of cleaning materials and extra labor time needed to clean the surface can add up quickly — especially for those companies that operate in moist and humid regions, prone to flash rust.

 Let’s not forget the most frustrating fact: traditional coatings don’t guarantee the prevention of flash rust.
 It’s practically inevitable that flash rust will reappear, forcing companies to repeat this process over again.

 EonCoat® Handles Flash Rust in a Flash

-Unlike most coatings, which often require a white metal blast or near white blast, EonCoat® only requires a commercial blast before application.
+Unlike most coatings, which often require a white metal blast or near-white blast, EonCoat® only requires a commercial blast before application.
 Because EonCoat® can be applied over flash rust, the surface preparation can be done all at once.
 EonCoat® can then be applied hours, days, or even weeks later.
-The relatively low cost and time spent on surface preparation makes it a revolutionary product for not only the oil & gas industry, but many other industries that rely on carbon steel assets.
+The relatively low cost and time spent on surface preparation make it a revolutionary product for not only the oil & gas industry but many other industries that rely on carbon steel assets.

 When it comes to fighting flash rust, the oil & gas industry really can’t ask for anything better.
 If you’re ready to make worrying about flash rust a thing of the past at your company, contact the team at EonCoat to learn how we can help protect your carbon steel assets.